trumans/treehouse-employee-directory/README.md

 - Employees can be filtered by name using the search box in the upper right corner.

+- The API call that retrieves employees includes nationalities that use the English alphabet but might include accent marks.

 - The modal overlay has a Previous and Next button which display the adjacent visible employee in the gallery (i.e. filter-sensitive).
 A button is disabled